hoangcuong2011/Good-Papers/Gaussian Process.md

 it makes senses to let the data speaks by itself, i.e. the shape of our functions is totally induced by the data.

 It sounds nontrivial but we can do that indeed.
-First, let us find an answer for an "easier" question: Can we define a distribution over functions?
+First, let us find an answer to an "easier" question: Can we define a distribution over functions?
 GPs assume that the function's outputs can be sampled from a multivariate Gaussian distribution with mean U and covariate matrix K in which each element ij in the matrix is defined by a specific kernel function k(x_i, x_j).

 The size of U is N, and the size of K is NxN.
 Not all arbitrary matrices K gives us valid Gaussian Processes: each covariate matrix needs